alebastrov/GCInfo/README.md

 ~~~
 GCInfoCollector.getGCInfoCollector(TimeUnit.SECONDS.toMillis(10));
 ~~~
-10 seconds is the update time period, so if you take image often than 10 seconds, it may look stale.
+10 seconds is the update time period, so if you take image often than 10 seconds, it may look frozen.

 Have fun!